 Are you using some form of database management to “control” your customer data?

-Customer Relationship Management or CRM has been around in one form or another for nearly 20 years.
-But in the last five years it’s become way more sophisticated, more of a sales necessity, and a lot more competitive.
+Customer Relationship Management or CRM has been around in one form or another for nearly 30 years.
+But in the last five years it’s become more sophisticated, more of a sales necessity, and a lot more competitive.

 Since I am often asked “which one” I recommend, I think it’s best to develop criteria for what I feel needs to be included (you should do the same), and go from there.

-Logging on your CRM application gets you to your opening desktop screen.
+Logging on your CRM application gets you to your opening desktop dashboard.
 At a minimum there has to be an eyeful of “now.”
-Salespeople want to see hot prospects, top proposals, a forecast, their report card, today’s appointments-a quick path to contacts and calendar-and maybe a motivational quote.
+You want to see hot prospects, top proposals, a forecast, their report card, and today’s appointments.
+You want a quick path to contacts, emails and calendar – and maybe a motivational quote.

-From there, it should only be one click to new leads, current accounts, opportunity accounts, activity lists, phone book, Outlook e-mail, Outlook contacts, Outlook tasks, a pipeline report, a won-loss report, a lead analysis report.
-And just a double click away from account detail, and a sales plan to close each deal.
+From there, it should only be one click to new leads, current accounts, opportunity accounts, activity lists, phone book, email, contacts, tasks, a daily to-do report, a won-loss report, and/or a lead analysis report.
+And just a double click away from account detail, key issues, key people, and a sales plan to close each deal.

-New to CRM is sales coaching.
+ALERT: CRM is MISSING sales coaching.
 Coaching helps the salesperson make the sale, either internally with product knowledge, or externally with sales answers by means of online coaching when you demand it.

-If I’m a salesperson using CRM, I want to have access to better questions, a way to follow-up, pathways to decision makers, and strategies to close my sales AS I progress through each sales cycle.
+If I’m a salesperson using CRM, and I am, I want to have access to better questions, a way to follow-up, pathways to decision makers, strategies to close my sales AS I progress through each sales cycle, and a way to build a relationship once a sale is made.

-Monitoring a sales cycle is one thing-that’s what databases are designed to do-but assisting salespeople with each step in the sales cycle is the future of CRM.
+Monitoring a sales cycle is one thing – that’s what databases are designed to do.
+But assisting salespeople with each step in the sales cycle, that is the missing element.

-Now with the domination of e-mail communication to single and multiple customers, PDF proposals, and Web site click throughs, a new dynamic has emerged in CRM: Monitoring activity of sent e-mail, and tracking who opens the e-mail and when.
+Now with the domination of e-mail communication to single and multiple customers, PDF proposals, video chat and AI, a new dynamic has emerged in CRM: Monitoring all social and face-to-face activity.

-The tragic flaw in CRM is that salespeople (you) avoid entering sales data even though it could help them.
-Yes, salespeople are reluctant to enter data for one silly reason or another pain in the butt EVEN though it’s for their own good.
+REALITY: The tragic flaw in CRM is that salespeople (maybe even you) avoid entering sales data even though it could help them.
+Yes, salespeople are reluctant to enter data for one silly reason or another, pain in the butt, EVEN though it’s for their own good.

 Me?
 I look for what I need and the user-friendliness of the application.